Agramm18/Patient_Management_System_v.05/docs/architecture/TECHNICHAL.md

 - Logback therefore uses its default console configuration.
 - `MESSAGE`, `SYSTEM_WARN`, `SYSTEM_DEBUG`, and some other declared values are not currently handled consistently.
 - `AUTH_DEBUG` falls through into `CONFIG_WARN` because it has no `break`.
-- The `ACCESS` logger is declared but not used by the switch.
+- The `ACCESS` logger and `systemLogger` field are declared but not used by the switch.

 Logging is an active migration, not a completed subsystem.